 Drenching Sheep: An Unconventional Approach Saved My Ram's Life

-By Laurie Ball-Gisch – One day the ram was walking around and looking totally healthy — the next day he was just standing under a tree with his head hanging down.
+By Laurie Ball-Gisch – One day, the ram was walking around and looking totally healthy — the next, he was just standing under a tree with his head hanging down.
 I approached him, hoping he’d lift his head and move away from me, but he didn’t.
 I knew I’d have to examine him for sick sheep symptoms.

 I looked him in the eye and exclaimed, “Hoss, what’s wrong?”
-And he just collapsed, looking as if he’d already given up and was going to soon be a dead ram.
-My husband Daryl and I had to drag him into a barn stall, as he could no longer walk, and where we could more easily treat and feed him.
+He just collapsed, looking as if he’d already given up and was going to soon be a dead ram.
+My husband Daryl and I had to drag him into a barn stall — he could no longer walk — and where we could more easily treat and feed him.
 We went through our usual sick sheep symptoms checklist to try to assess what was wrong.

-1. Check eye membranes to look for signs of anemia and hence parasites; eye membranes were nice and red, but we wormed him anyway, as he’d not been wormed since earlier in the summer.
+- Check eye membranes to look for signs of anemia and hence parasites.
+Eye membranes were nice and red, but we wormed him anyway, as he’d not been wormed since earlier in the summer.